syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ---
 layout: post
-title: DataBinding with Grid widget for Syncfusion Essential ASPNET Core
+title: DataBinding with grid widget for Syncfusion Essential ASPNET Core
-description: How to bind in-memory JSON and remote web services in Grid
+description: How to bind in-memory JSON and remote web services in grid
 platform: aspnet-core
-control: Grid
+control: grid
 documentation: ug
 ---
 # Data Binding

-Grid `datasource` property or  `e-datamanager` child tag allows to bind datasource as the instance of one of the following types.
+The grid `datasource` property or  `e-datamanager` child tag allows to bind datasource as the instance of one of the following types.

 *	Collection that implements IEnumerable or IEnumerable&lt;T&gt;.
 *	REST Service URL as string.